 Twitter hasn’t imploded (yet), despite predictions its collapse is imminent, but if you don’t want to stay to witness that, you might want a place where you can re-create the pre-Musk Twitter experience.

 Well, we checked, and some of the countless available social media platforms do have the potential to feel a bit like Twitter.
 If you’re thinking about where to set up shop next, these should be your first stops.

-Tumblr’s design makes it more of a visual-first platform than Twitter, but you can post all sorts of content: text, photos, videos, GIFs, and even audio.
+If you never experienced the good ol’ days of peak Tumblr, the best way to understand the platform is to think of it as Twitter’s and Instagram’s forbidden love child.
+Its design makes it more of a visual-first platform than Twitter, but you can post all sorts of content: text, photos, videos, GIFs, and even audio.
 You can also interact with posts from people you follow by reposting (retweeting) them and replying to them just like you would on Twitter.

 Does Tumblr feel like Twitter?

 Yes, sort of.
 Just like the bird app, Tumblr has a history of dealing with problematic user behavior, but the company has cracked down on a variety of tags and its community guidelines are now not as lax as Twitter’s.
 Also, you won’t find as many people here, but maybe that’s what you prefer.

 With only 143,800 users as of December 2022, Pillowfort is a small social network, and its size might be both a strength and a weakness as a Twitter alternative.
 The platform launched in 2017, and it became a real option for people who left Tumblr after the Verizon acquisition.

 Pillowfort was highly attractive to those users for two main reasons: its interface is similar to Tumblr’s (especially because it gives more space to photos and videos) and community guidelines are more flexible, which is why the platform currently has a thriving fandom community.